 The Compensation Committee has the sole authority, under its charter, to select, retain and/or terminate independent compensation advisors.
-The Committee engaged Aon Hewitt as its compensation consultant for 2013.
-For 2014, the Compensation Committee has selected a new Compensation Committee consultant whose company performs no other work for Abbott.
+The Committee engaged Meridian as its compensation consultant for 2014.
+Meridian performs no other work for Abbott.
 The Committee engages compensation consultants to provide counsel and advice on executive and non-employee director compensation matters.
 The consultant, and its principal, report directly to the Chair of the Committee.
 The principal meets regularly, and as needed, with the Committee in executive sessions, has direct access to the Chair during and between meetings, and performs no other services for Abbott or its senior executives.
 The Committee determines what variables it will instruct the consultant to consider, and they include: peer groups against which performance and pay should be examined, financial metrics to be used to assess Abbott's relative performance, competitive long-term incentive practices in the marketplace, and compensation levels relative to market practice.
 The Committee negotiates and approves any fees paid to the consultant for these services.
-In 2013, the Committee authorized payment of approximately \$440,000 to Aon Hewitt for services rendered to the Committee relating to executive compensation.
-Separately, Abbott management engaged Aon Hewitt to perform and paid approximately \$5.8 million for unrelated services, including actuarial work, pension design and administration, insurance, and general consulting.
-The Compensation Committee was informed about these services, but its formal approval was not requested.
-A copy of the Compensation Committee report is on page 42.
+Based on its evaluation of Meridian's independence in accordance with the New York Stock Exchange listing standards and information provided by Meridian, the Committee determined that the work performed by Meridian does not present any conflicts of interest.
+A copy of the Compensation Committee report is on page 41.